-City of Winston-Salem, Hanes Mill Road Landfill 325 W. Hanes Mill Road Winston-Salem, NC 27105
+City of Winston-Salem, Hanes Mill Road Sanitary Landfill 325 West Hanes Mill Road Winston-Salem, NC 27105 Permit #00913-TV-8

-This facility has applied for renewal of its Title V Air Quality operation permit.
-The draft permit meets the Title V requirements as specified in Forsyth County Air Quality Control Ordinance and Technical Code Sec.
-3Q-0500.
+This facility has applied for renewal of its Title V Air Quality operating permit.
+The draft permit meets the Title V requirements as specified in the Forsyth County Air Quality Control Ordinance and Technical Code (FCAQTC) Section 3Q-0500.

-EPA will process this draft permit as a proposed permit and perform its 45-day review provided by Sec.
-3Q-0522 Review by EPA and Affected States concurrently with the public notice period.
+EPA will process this draft permit as a proposed permit and perform its 45-day review provided by Section 3Q-0522 "Review by EPA and Affected States" concurrently with the public notice period.
 If public comments are received that result in a change to the permit, EPA's 45-day review period will cease to be performed concurrently with the public notice period.
-The deadline for citizen's petitions to the EPA Administrator will be determined based on EPA's 45-day review period beginning after the public comment period has ended.
+The deadline for citizen's petitions to the EAP administrator will be determined based on EPA's 45-day review period beginning after the public comment period has ended.
 The status regarding EPA's 45-day review of this project and the deadline for citizen's petitions can be found at the following website address: